Gszopinski123/MQTTZoo/README.md

    * apply the deploy.yaml
    * minikube tunnel to connect to the load balancer
 * Once you have started the script this will take a minute
   * In General on a first attempt of the build this shouldn't take long, however I have had builds that have taken 7 minutes due to Zookeeper failing and restarting so give this a few minutes before using it.
+I have set the connection between the zookeeper server and the broker to happen 5 minutes after starting each broker pod.
 * Once the build is up and running without failure for a little while compile the mqtt_pub.cpp and mqtt_sub.cpp.
   * These can take a command line arguments
     * -t is for the specific topic you want if you do not specify the topic, the default is /Testing